colinstillwell/colin_alternative_rock/README.md

 This section highlights key technical decisions made during development.

+### Spotify API: Data Fetching Approach

+Fetching data from an external API requires careful consideration of performance, reliability, and user experience.
+After evaluating multiple approaches, I identified these as the top three most practical options for handling API data efficiently.

+#### Option 1 - Fetch Data on Page Load

+This approach retrieves artist data directly from the API every time the page loads.
+It ensures real-time updates but slows down page loads, increases dependency on an external service, and fails if the API is unavailable.

+#### Option 2 - Cached API Responses

+Data is temporarily stored to reduce frequent API requests.
+This lowers the number of calls while keeping data relatively fresh, but cached data can expire unexpectedly, causing occasional delays when refetching.

+#### Option 3 - Store Data in Entity (Chosen Approach)

+Artist data is fetched once when the entity is created and stored for future use.
+This ensures fast page loads, works offline, and provides a predictable user experience.
+However, data may become outdated over time.

+#### Conclusion

+Fetching data on page load provides real-time updates but introduces performance and reliability issues.
+By storing artist data in an entity, the project ensures fast page loads, resilience to API failures, and full control over when updates occur.
+Given more time, I would introduce an automated update mechanism, such as refreshing data if it hasn’t been updated recently or running scheduled updates via a cron job, to keep artist information more up to date.

 ### Conventional Commits

 All commits in this project are prefixed with [master].
 This is because I have globally configured Conventional Commits to integrate with Jira.
 If no ticket ID is provided (as in this case), the prefix defaults to the name of the branch I am working on.